doctor-eval/homebridge-relays/README.md

 When one or more relays "requires" another pin, that pin is turned on.
 When no more relays require the pin, it is turned off.
 The required pin is otherwise identical to other pins and can be turned on and off manually as needed.

+## Timer Accessory

+The new "Timer" accessory lets you configure a set of relays to be operated in sequence.
+The example configuration makes this obvious:

+        {
+            "accessory": "Timer",
+            "name": "Garden Watering",
+            "sequence": [
+                { "pin": 11, "seconds": 300 },
+                { "pin": 13, "seconds": 600 }
+            ]
+        }

+In this example, pin 11 is turned onl after 300 seconds it is turned off, and pin 13 is turned on.
+After 600 seconds, pin 13 is turned off and the timer ends.
+Only one pin in the timer sequence is active at any time, but the "requires" property is honoured (if set).

+The timer is presented as a simple switch (like the other relays).
+Turning the timer switch ON starts the sequence.
+Turning it off stops the sequence.
+The timer turns itself off when it's finished.

 ## Installation